cloudfoundry/postgres-release/docs/acceptance-tests.md

   - the postgres-release is inside your $GOPATH

 * Some test cases make use of [bbr](https://docs.cloudfoundry.org/bbr/installing.html).
 Make sure that it is available in your $PATH.

+* Go dependencies are managed using [dep](https://golang.github.io/dep/docs/installation.html).
+Make sure that it is installed.

 If you are **not** using BOSH Lite according to the [quick start](http://bosh.io/docs/quick-start/) documentation, note that